The complete guide to West End shows opening in 2020

 Joseph and the Amazing Technicolor Dreamcoat at the London Palladium

-The kaleidoscopic coat will dazzle the West End once more, as Andrew Lloyd Webber and Tim Rice’s Joseph and the Amazing Technicolor Dreamcoat heads back the London Palladium in summer 2020.
+The kaleidoscopic coat will dazzle the West End once more, as Jason Donovan and Jac Yarrow return to star in Andrew Lloyd Webber and Tim Rice’s Joseph and the Amazing Technicolor Dreamcoat at the London Palladium in summer 2020.
 Dramatising the story of Joseph in the Book of Genesis, the upbeat musical features a soundtrack including ‘Any Dream Will Do’ and ‘Close Every Door’.

 Life of Pi at the Wyndham’s Theatre